AI-Powered Home Security

 5) Storage Options You’re Comfortable With

-Some people prefer cloud recording.
-Others want local storage (like microSD or a hub) to avoid monthly fees and keep footage more private.
+Some people want cloud recording.
+Others prefer local storage to avoid monthly fees and keep footage more private.

 My Practical Setup Tips (So You Don’t Waste an Afternoon)

-• Test placement before drilling: use the live view to confirm angle and coverage.
+• Test placement before drilling: confirm the angle in live view.

-• Avoid pointing at the street: you’ll trigger constant alerts and miss what matters.
+• Avoid pointing at the street: it creates constant alerts.

-• Mount at the right height: high enough to avoid tampering, low enough for faces.
+• Mount at the right height: high enough to deter tampering, low enough for detail.

-• Check Wi‑Fi strength first: weak signal = laggy live view + missed events.
+• Check Wi‑Fi strength first: weak signal = lag and missed events.

-• Start with 1–2 key locations: front door + driveway usually give the biggest security boost.
+• Start with 1–2 key locations: front door + driveway usually give the biggest boost.

 Final Thoughts